Internal Affairs Division (IA)

-The Commander of IAS will evaluate the severity of the complaint.
+The Commander of IA will evaluate the severity of the complaint.
 Based on the nature of the complaint, it will be referred to the appropriate level for inquiry.

 Yes.
-Following the receipt and assignment of the complaint, you will be contacted by IAS.
-The IAS investigator will then interview witnesses and complaint subjects.
+Following the receipt and assignment of the complaint, you will be contacted by IA.
+The IA investigator will then interview witnesses and complaint subjects.

 How are cases reviewed for completeness?